kommidirithikareddy/Turtle_lib/README.md

 pencolor() - "pencolor()" sets the color of the pen for drawing lines. fillcolor() -  The color that fills shapes is set by the "fillcolor()" function.
 These commands make it easier to change the color of lines and shapes, which improves the drawings made with the turtle module in terms of appearance.

+random_walk.py

+Explanation - We are using setheading() and speed (). we are importing random module as well

+speed()  - The turtle's speed can be changed with the "turtle.speed()" method, which takes speedstrings like "fastest" and "slowest" in addition to numbers between 0 and 10.
+Motion stops at speed 0, but animation speed increases from 1 to 10.
+Current speed is returned without argument.
+"Fastest" (0), "fast" (10), "normal" (6), "slow" (3), and "slowest" (1) are the speeds that are mapped to speedstrings.
+Turtle graphics programming can now be more easily visualized thanks to this method of precisely adjusting animation speed for smooth or instantaneous movement.

+setheading() - The turtle's orientation can be adjusted to a given angle in degrees using the "turtle.setheading()" or "turtle.seth()" methods.
+Common directions include 0 for east, 90 for north, 180 for west, and 270 for south.
+It simplifies controlling the turtle's direction, allowing precise orientation adjustments for drawing shapes and navigating the canvas.
+After setting the heading, "turtle.heading()" returns the current orientation angle.